mondeja/project-config/docs/reference/plugins.rst

 JMESPathsMatch
 ==============

-Compares a set of JMESPath expression against results.
+Compares a set of JMESPath expressions against results.

 JSON-serializes each file in the ``files`` property of the rule and executes each expression given in the first item of the